Spatiotemporal bursting in simulated cultures of cortical neurons: Analysis

 \subsection{Burst Propagation Speed}

 As bursts invariably originated at a single point and then propagated as wavefronts, the wavefront propagation speed was then determined for each burst to see if this changed during network development.
-This analysis was performed for each window from 100ms after burst start until 20ms before burst end.
-These were chosen to focus on windows where the most active neurons would lie on a substantial circular wavefront arc, rather than a central cluster or the burst's ``remnants'' near the edge of the grid.
-For each window, those neurons that produced the most spikes were identified (these were invariably on the expanding wavefront), their distances to the origin were determined, the average distance was computed, and that value and the time from burst initiation was used to compute the propagation speed for that window.
+This analysis was performed for each window from 100 ms after burst start until 20 ms before burst end.
+These were chosen to focus on windows where the most active neurons would lie on a substantial circular wavefront arc, rather than a central cluster or the burst's ``remnants'' near the edge of the culture.
+For each window, those neurons that produced the most spikes were identified, their distances to the origin were determined (from previous filtering, we were assured that all of these distances were similar and thus on a circular arc), the average distance was computed, and that value and the time from burst initiation was used to compute the propagation speed for that window.
 The computed speeds for each window making up a burst were then averaged to produce an average propagation speed for that burst.
 As the spatial grid used in the simulation is dimensionless, speed is presented in units of \spscript{ms}{-1}.